baksogen/CCVideoPlayer/README.md

 1. It's recommended to call VideoPlayer methods from main thread.
 On Mac OS X 10.6.5+ it hangs up if play started from thread other than main.
 (Probably it's easy to integrate performSelectorOnMainThread right into VideoPlayer.
 Issue #2 )

+2. iOS: Supported orientations are only Landscape Left & Landscape Right ( Issue #5 )

 Usage
 -----------------------